 We were heavily influenced by the work of Dr. Phil Wolfson and Dr. Terry Early.
 These gentlemen are psychiatrists who have been working clinically with ketamine for a very long time and are real pioneers in the field of outpatient ketamine therapy.

 Yes and no. For a procedure to be paid for by insurance there needs to be a Current Procedural Terminology…or “CPT” code assigned to that procedure.
 When a clinician repairs a laceration with stitches, there is a CPT code assigned to this…”12002.”
 That CPT code is submitted to the insurance company and they pay the rate that has been determined for that code.
 When Klarisana administers ketamine for mental health conditions we consider this to be “Psychotropic Infusion Therapy.”
 When we administer ketamine for chronic pain we consider it to be “Analgesic Infusion Therapy.”
 The problem is that there is no CPT code for either PIT or AIT.
-We can submit an insurance claim for a basic office visit and for the infusion of normal saline so this gives at least some partial coverage and will decrease the out of pocket cost for patients.
-This is an active and rapidly changing issue so please feel free to call us for the most current information.
-We currently participate with Blue Cross, Humana, Aetna, OSCAR, Tricare Standard, United Healthcare, and Medicare.
-Please contact us for more information about insurance coverage and ketamine as a non-covered service.
+What we have found is that patients can actually receive a higher reimbursement from many insurance companies if they submit for out of network claims than if we are in network.
+Please feel free to contact us for more information.

 Other clinics have trademarked proprietary formulations of ketamine with catchy names.
 Do they know something that you guys don’t?